Skip to main content

 Events

-In August, we’ll be running events to further support artists in receipt of Keep it Fringe funding.
+In the festival, we’ll be running some drop-in events to further support artists in receipt of Keep it Fringe funding.
 We're still working on the format and details of these events, but we’ll let all successful applicants know when they're confirmed.

 Keep it Fringe 2025 info session